-A recent patent application from Yahoo explores ways that a search engine might consider the amount of time it takes different types of pages to render and other issues involving how quickly pages respond to a visits in ranking, classifying and crawling those pages.
+A recent patent application from Yahoo explores ways that a search engine might consider the amount of time it takes different types of pages to render and other issues involving how quickly pages respond to visits in the ranking, classifying, and crawling of those pages.

-Latency is a big fancy word that simply means the amount of time between when something was started and when you can see its effects.
+Latency is a big fancy word that means the amount of time between when something was started and when you can see its effects.
 It’s a word that shows up very frequently in the Yahoo patent filing.
-It’s a word worth learning a little more about, especially when it comes to web sites, how people use them, and how a search engine might track that use.
+It’s a word worth learning a little more about, especially when it comes to websites, how people use them, and how a search engine might track that use.

-A search engine may look at a wide range of information to make decisions about whether or not it will visit and index pages on the Web, how it might rank those pages in search results, and how it may classify those pages.
+A search engine may look at a wide range of information to decide whether or not it will visit and index pages on the Web, how it might rank those pages in search results, and how it may classify those pages.

-It’s likely that a search engine will consider at a wide range of informational signals.
-Those can include the content that appears on web pages, links and the text within links that point to and from pages, information about how people use specific web pages, and other information about pages and the sites that they appear upon.
+A search engine will likely consider a wide range of informational signals.
+Those can include the content that appears on web pages, links, and the text within links that point to and from pages, information about how people use specific web pages, and other information about pages and the sites that they appear upon.

-A search engine might also look at how quickly pages load and render in a browser, how much people might tolerate when pages load slowly, and how good an experience web sites might deliver to their visitors.
+A search engine might also look at how quickly pages load and render in a browser, how much people might tolerate when pages load slowly, and how good experience websites might deliver to their visitors.

 The patent filing is: